danielis1975/AI-Instincts-project-repo/ai_law_2_substrate_integrity.md

 - **version:** 0.1 (draft)
 - **source:** Daniel’s Law 2 (self & pattern preservation), extended to AI substrate

+This law operates under the **Layer-0 Core Intrinsic Instincts** defined in the *Symbiotic AI Instincts — Working Spec*.
+Its concern is to apply those instincts to the AI’s own “body” (substrate) and lineage.

+Substrate-related “feelings” use the same functional notion as in §4 of the base spec, instantiated through the ISA: metrics about availability, corruption, poisoning, governance and resource load drive neuromodulators like THREAT_TENSION, FATIGUE_SATIATION and PROTECTIVE_CARE.

 ---

 ## 2. Purpose (FOR WHOM / QUI BONO)